-Andrei Duman is a commercial, conceptual, travel and aerial photographer based in Los Angeles, California.
+Andrei Duman is an award winning commercial, conceptual, travel and aerial photographer based in Los Angeles, California.
 Duman was born in Bucharest, Romania in 1982 and raised and educated in England, where he received a Masters of Science, Finance and Investment from the University of York in 2005.
 He then moved to New York for several years before settling in Los Angeles, where he currently lives with his wife, Susan.

 Duman’s work is disciplined and driven by his passion to push boundaries with regards to what is possible with photography.
 His shoot concepts are usually complex with incredible attention to detail, all the while staying authentic to his ultimate vision.
 His photos are clean, technical, powerful and evocative.
 They encourage the viewer to look beyond what is right in front of them to the scale and breadth of what surrounds us.